 What is the course of a migraine attack?

 Without medication…

-The red line in the figure shows you how the headache of a migraine attack worsens when no medication is taken.
+Notice in the graph how the pain from a migraine attack gets worse if no medication is taken.

-During a migraine attack, it makes sense to take the right pain medication early!
+So, during a migraine attack, it is best to take the right medication… and as EARLY as possible!

-The red line in the figure shows you how the headache of a migraine attack worsens when no medication is taken.
+Notice in the graph how the pain from a migraine attack gets worse if no medication is taken.

-During a migraine attack, it makes sense to take the right pain medication early!
+So, during a migraine attack, it is best to take the right medication… and as EARLY as possible!

 With medication…

-You can see how the intensity of a migraine attack can be changed using pain medication.
+Now slide the yellow bar on the second graph at the left.
+You can see that the intensity of a migraine attack can be changed using medication.

-You can see how the intensitiy of a migraine attack can be changed using a pain medication.
+Now slide the yellow bar on the second graph at the left.
+You can see that the intensity of a migraine attack can be changed using medication.

-It is important that the right pain medication is taken as early as possible to keep the pain curve (the red line) from becoming too much.
+Taking right medication as early as possible when you notice a migraine attack can prevent the pain (the red line) from becoming too much too fast.

-If the pain medication is taken too late, it will only be able to influence the pain intensity to a certain extent, and the duration of the migraine attack may not be noticeably reduced.
+If medication is taken too late, it will probably only be able to lessen pain a little bit and it probably won’t be able to change how long the attack lasts much.
 It won’t make a difference whether you take the medication a little too late or much too late during the attack.
+Too late is too late!

-It is IMPORTANT to note that taking more pain medication later won’t help either!
+IMPORTANT: Taking more medication later won’t help either!

+What is the course of a migraine attack?